 Like most consensus algorithms, the coordinator recovery protocol uses views to uniquely identify proposals.
 Unusually, each view is specific to a given transaction (i.e., tid).
 For each view, one coordinator acts as the proposer.
 Each transaction starts with view = 0, and in this view, the original transaction coordinator is the unique proposer.
-The unique proposer in view > 0 is the (view mod n)th replica.

-To support this protocol, for each transaction, we include two additional fields in the transaction's trecord entry: (1) the current view number, view, initially 0; and (2) if this is the case, the view number in which a proposal was last accepted, acceptView.
+To support this protocol, for each transaction, we include three additional fields in the transaction's trecord entry: (1) the current view number, view, initially 0; (2) whether the current status was a proposal that this replica accepted, accepted; and (3) if this is the case, the view number in which it was accepted, AcceptView.
 Note that this is the same information maintained by Paxos to solve one instance of consensus.